cloudmesh-community/book/chapters/clusters/kubernetes-417/pi-kubernetes.md

   sudo apt-get install -qy kubeadm
 ```

-The process till now stays the same for both workes and master
+The process till now stays the same for both workers and master

 ## Master setup